PUFD

 Credits: 3

-In this course students continue to advance the concepts begun in the first semester experience and heightened in Visual Communication 1.
+In this course, students continue to advance the concepts begun in the first semester experience and heightened in Visual Communication 1.
 The emphasis moves to a more disciplinary Fashion focus on how meaning is constructed and communicated through visual media.
 Students continue to use traditional drawing and digital imaging methods to explore the conceptual, aesthetic and formal qualities that inform how ideas and impressions are expressed on a two-dimensional plane and beyond that.
 Students explore visual organization and representational forms and engagement through observational drawing, photography, digital image creation, time-based explorations, and the integration of a variety of media.
-Digital imaging tools continue to include raster and vector software applications such as Photoshop, Illustrator, InDesign, and Acrobat Pro to explore 2D and time-based presentations.
+Digital imaging tools continue to include raster and vector software applications such as Photoshop, Illustrator, InDesign, and Acrobat Pro, to explore 2D and time-based presentations.
 Analog drawing tools continue to include wet and dry media and various substrates.
-Visual Communication 2 works collaboratively with Design Studio 2 and Creative Technical Studio 2.
+Visual Communication Studio 2 works collaboratively with Design Studio 2 and Creative Technical Studio 2.

 The Collection pathway challenges you to consider approaches to body, gender, age, and size, amongst others, in order to develop new narratives, definitions and terminologies within a clearly defined visual aesthetic beyond traditional contexts.
 Deep exploration in terms of research and process towards unexpected outcomes across gender is encouraged.
 Students are encouraged to redefine the meaning of a Collection.

-Open to: BFA Fashion Design majors only.
-Pre-requisite(s): PUFD 2220 Design Studio 1 (or APFD 2011), PUFD 2230 (or APFD 2012) Visual Communications 1, and PUFD 2240 (or APFD 2013) Creative Technical Studio 1.
-Co-requisite: PUFD 2221 Design Studio 2 and PUFD 2241 Creative Technical Studio 2.
+Open to: Bachelor's degree in Fashion Design majors only.
+Pre-requisite(s): PUFD 2220 Design Studio 1 (or APFD 2011), PUFD 2230 (or APFD 2012) Visual Communication Studio 1, and PUFD 2240 (or APFD 2013) Creative Technical Studio 1.
+Co-requisite(s): PUFD 2221 Design Studio 2 and PUFD 2241 Creative Technical Studio 2.

 College: Parsons School of Design (PS)